Nationwide Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Nationwide Building Society’s changes.
-While using this technology is not a prerequisite for Nationwide Building Society , demonstrating you can stay up to date with Nationwide Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your panel status.
+This system facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Nationwide Building Society’s changes.
+While using this technology is not a condition for acceptance on the Nationwide Building Society panel, demonstrating you can stay up to date with Nationwide Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your firm’s panel status.

 COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to reduced PII premiums.
+In addition it is user friendly, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by Nationwide Building Society

 Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Nationwide Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes